Alternatives · 2026

 • Hourly minimum on free plan; 1-minute on paid.

-• Account-wide timezone.
+• Per-account timezone.

 • Task history for auditing.